 Benefits of growing grain sorghum

-Grain sorghum usually produces a grain with higher starch content than sweet sorghum.
-This grain is predominantly used for animal feed but is also used as a feedstock for biofuel production plus Baiju production in China.
+A number of benefits are associated with growing grain sorghum, including its versatility and strong market demand.
+There are several sorghum types, with grain sorghum usually producing a grain with higher starch content than sweet sorghum.
+This grain is predominantly used for animal feed but is also used as a feedstock for biofuel production and Baijiu production in China.

 Dalby Bio-Refinery in Queensland’s Darling Downs converts grain sorghum to ethanol.
 The biorefinery also produces a high protein animal feed (wet cake) and syrup from the ethanol process, which it sells to local dairies and feedlots.

-Sorghum is the main summer crop grown in Queensland and Northern New South Wales.
+Sorghum is the main summer farming crop grown in Queensland and Northern New South Wales.
 It plays a key role in providing feed grains to the beef, dairy, pig and poultry industries.
-It is also a good rotation crop that tolerates heat and moisture stress.
+Growing sorghum is a good choice as a rotation crop due to its high heat and moisture stress tolerance.

 - ability to be grown on marginal soils